johnli0135/parenthesizer/README.md

                                 [else                  cons first b (merge a      rest b)]]) (merge (mergesort left) (mergesort right))
 ```
+This takes advantage of the fact that visible parentheses have to be balanced in order to deduce where closing
+parentheses should be added for operators that take a variable number of arguments.

 Superfluous parentheses can also be added for clarity:
 ```racket